jenhuls/flow-css/README.md

 Use two space indents and maintain it properly in the entire codebase.

-#### Write multi-line CSS unless it's just only a single line of code
+#### Write multi-line CSS unless it’s just only a single line of code

 Ex-
 ```